 Brother Zhao’s fellowship had me utterly convinced.
 I realized that the “bridegroom” is a symbol for Christ and doesn’t mean that God will come in the form of a man.
 All that time I had been going by a literal interpretation of the Bible, relying on my own notions and imaginings to delimit what God’s sex would be.
 It was so arrogant and ignorant!

 Brother Zhao later sent me another passage of Almighty God’s words: “Each stage of work done by God has its own practical significance.
-Back then, when Jesus came, He was male, but when God comes this time, He is female.
+Back then, when Jesus came, He was male, and when God comes this time, He is female.
 From this, you can see that God created both male and female for the sake of His work, and with Him there is no distinction of gender.
-When His Spirit comes, He can take on any kind of flesh at will and that flesh can represent Him.
-Whether male or female, it can represent God as long as it is His incarnate flesh.
+When His Spirit comes, He can take on any flesh He pleases, and that flesh can represent Him; whether male or female, it can represent God as long as it is His incarnate flesh.
 If Jesus had appeared as a female when He came, in other words, if an infant girl, and not a boy, had been conceived by the Holy Spirit, that stage of work would have been completed all the same.
-If such had been the case, then the present stage of work would have to be completed by a male instead, but the work would be completed all the same.
-The work done in either stage is equally significant; neither stage of work is repeated nor conflicts with the other.
-At the time, Jesus in doing His work was called the only Son, and ‘Son’ implies the male gender.
-Then why is the only Son not mentioned in this stage?
-This is because the requirements of the work have necessitated a change in gender different from that of Jesus.
+If that had been the case, then the present stage of work would have to be completed by a male instead, but the work would be completed all the same.
+The work done in either stage is equally significant; neither stage of work is repeated, nor does it conflict with the other.
+At the time, Jesus, in doing His work, was called the only Son, and ‘Son’ implies the male gender.
+Why is the only Son not mentioned in this current stage?
+Because the requirements of the work have necessitated a change in gender from that of Jesus.
 With God there is no distinction of gender.
-He does His work as He wishes and in doing His work He is not subject to any restrictions, but is especially free.
-However, every stage of work has its own practical significance.
-God became flesh twice, and it goes without saying that His incarnation in the last days is the last time.
-He has come to reveal all His deeds.
-If in this stage He did not become flesh in order personally to do work for man to witness, man would forever hold on to the notion that God is only male, not female” (“The Two Incarnations Complete the Significance of the Incarnation” in The Word Appears in the Flesh).
+He does His work as He wishes, and in doing His work He is not subject to any restrictions, but is especially free.
+Yet every stage of work has its own practical significance.
+God became flesh twice, and it is self-evident that His incarnation during the last days is the final time.
+He has come to make known all His deeds.
+If in this stage He did not become flesh in order personally to do work for man to witness, man would forever cling to the notion that God is only male, not female” (“The Two Incarnations Complete the Significance of the Incarnation” in The Word Appears in the Flesh).